 The construction industry is an incredibly exciting option for a well-paid, rewarding career.
 There are so many different job roles we cannot list them all here.
-The T Level, with its in-depth content and brilliant work placement scheme, can lead to a well-paid job with great prospects for progression as soon as you leave college.
+With its in-depth content and brilliant work placement scheme, the T Level can lead to a well-paid job with great prospects for progression as soon as you leave college.
 If you wish, the UCAS points will allow you to go on to university and qualify in a profession such as Architecture, Surveying, Civil Engineering, Project Management or Town Planning.

-The T Level in Design, Surveying & Planning for Construction will provide the perfect opportunity for you to develop your skills, knowledge and understanding of a wide range of construction-related topics that will prepare you for progression to degree-level education at university, as either an architect, surveyor, quantity surveyor, structural engineer or town planning or a higher apprenticeship at SCG or direct entry into employment.
+The T Level in Design, Surveying & Planning for Construction will provide the perfect opportunity for you to develop your skills, knowledge and understanding of a wide range of construction-related topics that will prepare you for progression to degree-level education at university as an architect, surveyor, quantity surveyor, structural engineer, or town planner.
+Alternative progression routes are a higher apprenticeship at SCG or direct entry into employment.

 What does the course involve?

 The T Level is a big subject with a large amount of theory content.
 It is the equivalent of doing 3 A Levels.
 The range of topics we cover is very wide, and no two days in college are the same.
 Construction employers have designed the content.
 See the specification for more detail.
 Please be aware, this is not a practical subject; you will not be learning a trade.

 A small flavour of the areas we cover:

 - Science- materials, forces, heat, light, and sound

 - Law- planning law, landlord and tenant and contract law

 - Drawing- freehand sketching, 2D CAD, 3D CAD • Surveying- using tapes, levels and a very high-tech “total station” with GPS